kevintruong/til/Synchronization,-Part-6:-Implementing-a-barrier.md

 }
 pthread_mutex_unlock(&m);
 ```
 When a thread enters `pthread_cond_wait` it releases the mutex and sleeps.
 At some point in the future it will be awoken.
 Once we bring a thread back from its sleep, before returning it must wait until it can lock the mutex.
-Notice that even if a sleeping thread wakes up early, it wil check the while loop condition and re-enter wait if necessary.
+Notice that even if a sleeping thread wakes up early, it will check the while loop condition and re-enter wait if necessary.